malamdar90/US-Road-Map/README.md

 # US-Road-Map

-- STEP 1: Run query.sql code to sumarize the data to find frequency and avergae speed of each partion
+1. Run query.sql code to sumarize the data to find frequency and avergae speed of each partion
-- STEP 2: Run create_map.py code to create maps
+1. Run create_map.py code to create maps

 Some of the output maps: